ivaluisnazare/verticalcomponentmagnetic/README.md

-# magnetic vertical component :dragon:
+# **magnetic vertical component** :dragon:

-I evaluated numerically the vertical component of the magnetic field due to a rectangular coil transmitter with variable dimensions, placed on a heterogeneous earth having N horizontal, homogeneous and isotropic layers.
+here, i evaluated numerically the vertical component of the magnetic field due to a rectangular coil transmitter with variable dimensions, placed on a heterogeneous earth having N horizontal, homogeneous and isotropic layers.
 The numerical evaluation process included the division of each side of the coil in colinear horizontal electric dipole sources, whose